Options Trading Basics FAQ's

 The long dated options gets expire on the last Thursday of the month.
 If Thursday is a holiday then the expiry day is on the previous trading day.

-The long dated options offers various benefits such as: a) It provides the long-term exposure in the stock or index to a trader. b) The long-term hedging against the equity position. c) It further minimizes the risk by allowing the traders to make investment for longer period of time.
+c) It further minimizes the risk by allowing the traders to make investment for longer period of time.

 In India, NSE and BSE are the options trading exchanges.
 Both of these exchanges are regulated by SEBI to provide the transparent trading environment.